AndreasAvgou/Simulation-and-Modeling/README.md

 ### 5. M/M/1 Queue Simulation
 Classic queue simulation showing stability when λ < μ and divergence when λ > μ.

+### 6. OFC Earthquake Model
+Simulation of the Olami-Feder-Christensen model for tectonic earthquakes using continuous energy values and non-conservative relaxation.

 ## Tips